-Network Rail's Head of Customer Experience and Accessibility has overall accountability for Network Rail's Accessible Travel Policy, and reviews our performance against it regularly.
+Network Rail's Director Freight and National Passenger Experience has overall accountability for Network Rail's Accessible Travel Policy, and reviews our performance against it regularly.

 The Managed Station Steering Group includes station managers from across the network and meets regularly throughout the year.
 It is the forum through which station managers are made aware of their obligations and responsibilities under this Accessible Travel Policy, and through which solutions and improvements are communicated.